 Wisconsin enacted and launched the Parental Private School Choice Program in Racine in 2011.
 The program offers private school vouchers to Racine families who meet certain income restrictions.
 Continue reading this page for more program details, including funding, eligibility, regulations, and more.

 Lower-income Racine parents are eligible to receive vouchers to send their children to the private schools of their choice.

-In 2015–16, the maximum voucher amount is $7,214 for grades K–8 and $7,868 for grades 9–12.
-Each school year, maximum voucher payments increase by a percentage equal to the percentage increase in general school aid to Wisconsin public schools.
+In 2015–16, the maximum voucher amount is $7,214 for grades K–8 and $7,860 for grades 9–12.
+Each school year, maximum voucher payments increase by a dollar amount equal to the dollar amount increase in general school aid to Wisconsin public schools.
 Parents of students in grades 9–12 that have an income greater than 220 percent of the federal poverty level ($53,350 for a family of four in 2015–16) may be charged additional tuition above the voucher amount.